camunda/camunda-docs/docs/product-manuals/concepts/job-workers.md

 A job has the following properties:

 - **Type**: Describes the work item and is defined in each task in the workflow.
 The type is referenced by workers to request the jobs they are able to perform.
-- **Custom Headers**: Additional static metadata that is defined in the workflow.
-Custom headers are used to configure reusable job workers (e.g. a _notify Slack_ worker might read out the Slack channel from its header).
+- **Custom headers**: Additional static metadata that is defined in the workflow.
+Custom headers are used to configure reusable job workers (e.g. a `notify Slack` worker might read out the Slack channel from its header).
 - **Key**: Unique key to identify a job.
 The key is used to hand in the results of a job execution, or to report failures during job execution.
 - **Variables**: The contextual/business data of the workflow instance that is required by the worker to do its work.

-## Requesting Jobs
+## Requesting jobs

 Job workers request jobs of a certain type on a regular interval (i.e. polling).
 This interval and the number of jobs requested are configurable in the Zeebe client.